• Call 877-225-8384

 How Stress Can Ruin Your Board Scores

 How Stress Can Ruin Your Board Scores - Beat the Boards!Stress can you ruin your board scores.
 It sounds like a cliché but actually it is true!
 Stress leads to fight, flight, or freeze scenarios.
 When our autonomic nervous systems are out of balance, we can go into overdrive or we can freeze up completely depending upon whether the adrenergic nervous system or the parasympathetic nervous system is over-activated.
 Neither one of these is helpful for a good outcome in your test scores.
-Acute stress and chronic stress can both… READ MORE
+Acute stress and chronic stress can both… Click to Read More

-VIDEO: 5 Tips to Minimize Procrastinating on Your Board Exam Studies
+Studying for the Boards: 5 Tips to Minimize Procrastinating

-January 22, 2019 by Jack Krasuski 2 Comments Categories: All Posts, How to Prepare For Your Board Exam Tags: american physician institute, beat the boards, board exam study tips, how to study for my boards, jack krasuski, procrastination, stop procrastinating
+January 22, 2019 by Jack Krasuski MD 2 Comments Categories: All Posts, How to Prepare For Your Board Exam Tags: american physician institute, beat the boards, board exam study tips, how to study for my boards, jack krasuski, procrastination, stop procrastinating

 Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: american physician institute, beat the boards, board exam study tips, how to study for my boards, jack krasuski, procrastination, stop procrastinating

-Board Exam Study Procrastination
+Board Exam Prep: How to Avoid Study Procrastination

-September 7, 2018 by Jack Krasuski 2 Comments Categories: All Posts, How to Prepare For Your Board Exam Tags: board exam test prep, Dr Jack Krasuski, how to not procrastinate, study procrastination
+September 7, 2018 by Jack Krasuski MD 2 Comments Categories: All Posts, How to Prepare For Your Board Exam Tags: board exam test prep, Dr Jack Krasuski, how to not procrastinate, study procrastination

 Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: board exam test prep, Dr Jack Krasuski, how to not procrastinate, study procrastination